kubernetes/community/contributors/design-proposals/statefulset-update.md

 network configuration of the application, I want to update Services and container ports in a consistent way.
-- As the administrator of a stateful application, when I scale my application horizontally, I want associated PodDistruptionBudgets to be adjusted to compensate for the application's scaling.
+- As the administrator of a stateful application, when I scale my application horizontally, I want associated PodDisruptionBudgets to be adjusted to compensate for the application's scaling.

 ## Assumptions
  - StatefulSet update must support singleton StatefulSets.
 However, an update in this case will cause a temporary outage.
 This is acceptable as a single process application is, by definition, not highly available.
- - Disruption in Kubernetes is controlled by PodDistruptionBudgets.
-As StatefulSet updates progress one Pod at a time, and only occur when all other Pods have a Status of Running and a Ready Condition, they can not violate reasonable PodDisrutptionBugdets.
+ - Disruption in Kubernetes is controlled by PodDisruptionBudgets.
+As StatefulSet updates progress one Pod at a time, and only occur when all other Pods have a Status of Running and a Ready Condition, they can not violate reasonable PodDisruptionBudgets.
  - Without priority and preemption, there is no guarantee that an update will not block due to a loss of capacity or due to the scheduling of another Pod between Pod termination and Pod creation.
 This is mitigated by blocking the